Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 Hair thinning in perimenopause

 You may also experience several kinds of hair changes as part of the perimenopause transition (the life stage leading up to menopause, which is the last menstrual period in a woman’s life).
-Some of the most common hormonal hair thinning you’ll see in perimenopause includes:
+While you may not experience full hormonal hair loss, some of the most common hair symptoms you’ll see in perimenopause includes:

 • Increased shedding overall